Lyme Disease

 Diagnose and treat Lyme disease if:

-• Erythema migrans present (no further testing needed), or
+• Erythema migrans present (no further testing needed), OR

-• Clinical suspicion + positive ELISA and immunoblot test (see below for more detail)
+• Clinical suspicion + positive ELISA AND immunoblot test (see below for more detail)

 • If +ve → immunoblot test